-Eric Bachman is a Principal with Zuckerman Law, where he is the Chair of the discrimination and retaliation practices.
+Eric Bachman has represented employees who have suffered employment discrimination and whistleblower retaliation at work for over two decades.
 Bachman has served in senior positions at the Department of Justice Civil Rights Division and the U.S. Office of Special Counsel (OSC).
-His wins include a \$100 million settlement in a Title VII employment discrimination class action, a \$1.3 million jury verdict in an age discrimination case (tried with co-counsel), a record-setting Whistleblower Protection Act settlement at OSC, and a \$16 million class action settlement against a major grocery chain.
+His wins include a \$100 million settlement in a Title VII employment discrimi-nation class action, a \$1.3 million jury verdict in an age discrimination case (tried with co-counsel), a record-setting Whistleblower Protection Act settlement at OSC, and a \$16 million class action settlement against a major grocery chain.